omega8cc/redis/README.txt

   // Set another prefix for 'cache_menu' bin.
   $conf['cache_prefix']['cache_menu'] = 'menumysite_';

-Note that if you don't specify the default behavior, the Redis module will attempt to use the a hash of the database credentials in order to provide a multisite safe default behavior.
-Notice that this is not failsafe.
-In such environments you are strongly advised to set at least an explicit default prefix.

 Note that this last notice is Redis only specific, because per default Redis server will not namespace data, thus sharing an instance for multiple sites will create conflicts.
 This is not true for every contributed backends.